iShares iBoxx $ High Yield Corporate Bond ETF

 What are the main risks of holding HYG?

-Based on the provided information, here are the key risks of holding HYG:
+Based on the provided information, here are the key risks of holding HYG, ordered by importance:

-1. Credit Risk: As a high-yield bond ETF, HYG is directly exposed to the risk of default or credit deterioration within its portfolio of lower-rated corporate bonds.
-2. Interest Rate Risk: HYG's value is susceptible to declines if interest rates rise, as the fixed payments from its underlying bonds become less attractive compared to new issues.
-3. Market Liquidity Risk: The ETF's liquidity is tied to the underlying high-yield bond market, which can evaporate rapidly during periods of market stress, potentially leading to large bid-ask spreads and difficulty selling shares.
-4. Valuation Risk: Trading near the upper end of its 52-week range, HYG may be susceptible to a price correction if market sentiment towards high-yield debt deteriorates.
+1. Credit Risk: As a high-yield bond ETF, HYG is directly exposed to the risk of default or credit quality deterioration within its portfolio of lower-rated corporate bonds.
+2. Interest Rate Risk: The fund's value is susceptible to decline in a rising interest rate environment, as its fixed-income payments become less attractive compared to new bonds.
+3. Market-Price Risk: Trading near the top of its 52-week range suggests a heightened vulnerability to a price pullback, as the fund may be overbought relative to its recent history.

 What is the price forecast for HYG in 2026?